 Can I negotiate a speeding ticket?

-There are points at which you can contest a speeding ticket:
+There are multiple ways you can contest a speeding ticket:

 - When you get pulled over: If you are calm and courteous, you can plead your case and explain why you feel the ticket is not warranted.
 Try to do so before the officer writes the ticket.

 - Before court: You might be able to request a “mitigation” negotiation before your court date, where you admit to the violation and give the judge reasons why you should be given leniency.
-You may still have to pay the ticket, but it might not affect your record, or you may be asked to take a driving course instead of paying the ticket.
+You may still have to pay the ticket, but it might not affect your motor vehicle record, or you may be asked to take an online or in-person driving course instead of paying the ticket.
 In other cases, you can get a reduction of the fine.

-- In court: You can contest the ticket, stating why you believe you are not guilty, or you can apologize to the judge, plead your case and explain why you believe the ticket was written in error and ask for a reduction in points or a smaller fine.
+- In court: You can contest the ticket, stating why you believe you are not guilty, or you can apologize to the judge, plead your case and explain why you believe the ticket was written in error and ask for a reduction in driver’s license points or a reduced fine.

 Hiring an attorney to help you with the process of rectifying a traffic citation may be a wise decision.
-An attorney will likely better understand the process and can help you decide on the best course of action.
+An attorney that specializes in traffic court will likely better understand the process and can help you decide on the best course of action.

 How does a ticket impact your car insurance rate?

-Depending on your auto insurance company and your driving history, your insurance rate could go up if you receive a traffic citation.
+Depending on your auto insurance company and your driving history, your car insurance rate could increase if you receive a traffic citation.

 First-time auto citation

-Some insurers may not increase your premiums for first-time citations.
-If you are concerned about the impact on your insurance rates if you get a ticket, you may be able to check with your insurance company to see if a ticket forgiveness program is available.
+Some insurers may not increase your premiums for first-time auto citations.
+If you are concerned about the impact on your auto insurance rates in case you get a ticket, you may be able to check with your auto insurance company to see if a ticket forgiveness program is available for first-time offenders.

 Repeat traffic citations

-Too many driving infractions, especially if they result in your license being revoked or suspended, could cause significant premium increases or even cause an insurer to discontinue your coverage.
+Too many motor vehicle infractions, especially if they result in your driver’s license being revoked or suspended, could cause significant premium increases or even cause an insurer to discontinue your coverage.
 This can happen in one of two ways.

-- If you have had a few infractions but your license is still valid (meaning it has not been suspended or revoked), you may get a notice of non-renewal from your auto insurer.
-This notice gives you advanced warning that you will not be able to renew your policy with that company.
+- If you have had a few infractions, but your driver’s license is still valid (meaning it has not been suspended or revoked), you may get a policy non-renewal notice from your auto insurer.
+This notice gives you advanced warning that you will not be able to renew your auto insurance policy with that company.

-- If your license has been suspended, you could get a notice of cancellation from the insurance company.
-This can happen at any time during your policy.
+- If your license has been suspended, you could get a notice of cancellation from your auto insurer.
+This can happen at any time during the term of your policy.

 In addition to fines, getting a ticket adds points to your driving record.
-If you have multiple violations, you could lose your license.
-If you get a traffic ticket, you may see the applicable surcharge on your next policy renewal.
-It is important to note that some policies may be shorter than others, so you could see a premium increase sooner if you have a six-month policy versus an annual policy.
+If you have multiple violations, this could cause you to have your license revoked by your state’s motor vehicle department.
+If you get a traffic citation, the surcharge may be applied to your next policy renewal.
+It is important to note that some policy terms may be shorter than others, so you could see a premium increase sooner if you have a six-month policy versus an annual policy.

 Frequently asked questions